djherron/KGR4VRD/README.md

 # KGR4VRD: Knowledge Graph Reasoning for Visual Relationship Detection

 ## KGR4VRD
 The **KGR4VRD** repository hosts code associated with aspects of our **neurosymbolic AI research**.
-This research explores combining symbolic knowledge and symbolic reasoning with deep (subsymbolic) learning in neurosymbolic systems directed at the computer vision task of detecting visual relationships in images.
+This research explores **combining symbolic knowledge and symbolic reasoning with deep (subsymbolic) learning** in neurosymbolic systems directed at the computer vision task of **detecting visual relationships in images**.
 An example visual relationship for a hypothetical image is, say, **(person, ride, horse)**.

 For the symbolic elements (knowledge and reasoning) of our neurosymbolic systems, we rely entirely on **Semantic Web** technologies.
 That is, to represent symbolic knowledge, we use **OWL** (the Web Ontology Language), **OWL ontologies** (descriptions of domains of interest that have associated inference semantics), and **OWL knowledge graphs** (ontologies together with asserted facts in RDF triple stores).
 For symbolic reasoning, we use **OWL reasoning**, or OWL knowledge graph reasoning.
 Since OWL is the Semantic Web incarnation of the formal Description logic $\mathcal{SROIQ}$, OWL reasoning is really $\mathcal{SROIQ}$ reasoning.
 Hence, it is guaranteed to be both logically sound and complete.
 Description logics are decidable fragments of first-order logic, and $\mathcal{SROIQ}$ is a particularly expressive fragment.